-Issue109 | www.RTMworld.com "Those who fail to learn from history are condemned to repeat it." -Winston Churchill There are many battles taking place right now in the desktop printing industry.
+"Those who fail to learn from history are condemned to repeat it." -Winston Churchill There are many battles taking place right now in the desktop printing industry.
 The OEMs have multiple weapons, or tools, at their disposal to hold onto, or recover their market share.
 One such strategy, familiar to most, is the innovative designing and heavily patenting of components inside the printer cartridge.
 The OEMs will tell you and the patent office they must redesign things like the wheel, albeit gears, in order to add some specific, unique purpose or value to the cartridge.
-However, most know it is a thinly-veiled strategy to design components that will make it difficult, and Printer firmware updates are being used sometimes to lock out existing aftermarket cartridges what nearly inside their customers' printers impossible for the aftermarket to design around.
+However, most know it is a thinly-veiled strategy to design components that will make it sometimes nearly impossible for the difficult, and Printer firmware updates are being used to lock out existing aftermarket cartridges what inside their customers' printers aftermarket to design around.
 That's business and all competitors respect this "above the table" strategy.
-The aftermarket is often tainted with being called 'bad guys' and 'infringers' when it doesn't manage to find a legitimate way around every one of the hundreds of patents inside every cartridge The OEM sues.
+The aftermarket is often tainted with being called 'bad guys' and 'infringers' when it doesn't manage to find a legitimate way around every one of the hundreds of patents inside every cartridge.
+The OEM sues.
 However, now the OEMs have gone too far.
-In their haste to try and beat their aftermarket competition, they have adopted a strategy which will, and already has. backfired: the use of printer firmware updates to lock out existing aftermarket cartridges inside their customers' printers.
+In their haste to try and beat their aftermarket competition, they have adopted a strategy which will, and already has, backfired: the use of printer firmware updates to lock out existing aftermarket cartridges inside their customers' printers.
 Many OEMs reading this may think they're pretty clever because some firmware upgrades affect the customer's choice of printer cartridge.
 The code in certain updates also "just happens" to lock out the aftermarket cartridge and the printer stops working.
 The customer becomes upset with the aftermarket provider because of the "faulty" cartridge and they go back to buying an OEM cartridge.
 Right?
-WRONG Here's happens with most end users: